Ersanio/snes-assembly-book/docs/collections/stack.md

 |[ ]|
 ‾‾‾‾‾
 ```
 The empty "boxes" in above example are basically the values inside the stack, and they can hold any value.
-The collection of boxes are closed off from all sides, except for the top.
+The collection of boxes are closed off from all sides, except from the top.

 {% hint style="info" %}
 Technically speaking, because the stack is an area inside the RAM, you can access any value you want, using special stack-relative addressing modes rather than using only push and pull opcodes.
 For the purposes of this chapter, we'll assume the stack indeed is a perfect stack of plates.